NicholasMamo/nicholasmamo.github.io/content/posts/big-list-academic-writing-tips.md

 - **Read like a writer.**
 I lifted the phrase from the brilliant _[Reading Like a Writer by Francine Prose](https://www.amazon.com/Reading-Like-Writer-Guide-People/dp/0060777052)_.
-Everyone has a different style: cultivate your by experimenting, and yes, imitating.
+Everyone has a different style: cultivate yours by experimenting, and yes, imitating.
 When you read something you like, stop and ask why you liked it and how the writer achieved the effect.
 I found the examples from H. P. Lovecraft in this blog post by reading closely and intentionally.